kyungjae-lee/engineers-notebook/computer-software-security/review-questions.md

   * A mammoth table of hash values.
   * Can be countered by using a sufficiently large salt value and a sufficiently large hash length.

+## Basic Principles of Computer Security

+* **Principle of least privilege**
+  * A subject should be given only those privileges that it needs in order to complete its task.
+* **Principle of complete mediation**
+  * All accesses to objects be checked to ensure that they are allowed.
+(Everything should be looked at.)
+  * Inner firewall mediates every access to DMZ
+* **Principle of separation of privilege**
+  * A system should not grant permission based on a single condition.
+(More than one entity has to make the decision)
+  * Going to Internet must pass through inner, outer firewalls and DMZ servers.
+* **Principle of least common mechanism**
+  * Mechanisms used to access resources should not be shared.
+  * Inner, outer firewalls are distinct; DMZ servers separate from inner servers.
+  * DMZ DNS violates this principle
+    * If it fails, multiple systems affected
+    * Inner, outer firewall addresses fixed, so they do not depend on DMZ DNS